How License Points and Tickets Affect Your Car Insurance Rates

 Insurer How Accident Forgiveness Works

-Progressive Small Accident Forgiveness (claims ≤$500) automatic for new customers; Large Accident Forgiveness after 5 accident-free years
+Progressive Small Accident Forgiveness (claims ≤$500) automatic for new customers; Large Accident Forgiveness free after 5 accident-free years

 USAA Automatic after a clean-driving period in some states; optional add-on otherwise